BATTLE OF THE

 The 8 Day Little Bighorn Cavalry Course and "Custer's

-Cavalry riding of the 1870s, while you experience Little Bighorn/Custer's Last
+Cavalry riding of the 1870s, while you experience our Little Bighorn/Custer's Last

 Stand Military Staff Ride, mounted Battlefield tours, Cavalry and Native